Necropolis near Nukus Uzbekistan in Karakalpakstan

 By Taxi from Nukus

-If you are just staying in Nukus and you aren’t exploring further than the city on a trip to ancient fortresses or the Aral Sea, you can visit Midahkan Necropolis independently by taking a taxi out there.
+If you are just staying in Nukus and you aren’t exploring further than the city on a trip to ancient fortresses or the Aral Sea, you can visit Mizdarkhan Necropolis independently by taking a taxi out there.

-Looking on Yandex, the approximate cost for a one-way taxi from Nukus to Mizdahkan is 60,000-70,000 sum ($5-6 USD).
+Looking on Yandex, the approximate cost for a one-way taxi from Nukus to Mizdarkhan is 60,000-70,000 sum ($5-6 USD).

-However, I’m not sure how easy it would be to get a taxi from Mizdahkan back to Nukus.
+However, I’m not sure how easy it would be to get a taxi from Mizdarkhan back to Nukus.
 Personally, if I was doing that, I would try to arrange something with my taxi driver to wait for me and then take me back to Nukus, making an agreement off the app for a fixed price return.

 On a Guided Tour